National House Building Council

 The National House Building Council (NHBC), established in 1936, is the UK's largest provider of new home warranties.
 NHBC is also the UK's largest single Approved Inspector for Building Regulations.
-Other activities include the provision of services linked to house building and general construction; including energy ratings, health and safety, sustainability, and training.
+Other activities include the provision of services linked to house building and general construction; health and safety, sustainability and training.
 It also provides industry statistics and benchmarking services.

 The NHBC is a non-profit distributing company, so reinvests 'profit' in its activities to improve the quality of new homes to protect the interests of homeowners.

 NHBC is authorised and regulated by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).

 History

 NHBC was originally set up as the National House Builders Registration Council (NHBRC) in the United Kingdom in 1936, with the primary purpose to increase the care and professionalism shown by house builders.

 As a Registered Housebuilder under the voluntary scheme, houses were inspected during building, buyers were covered by a two-year warranty against major defects, and against the insolvency of the builder.
 By 1963, 26% of all housing was built by Registered Housebuilders.

 In 1964 and 1965, changes were introduced, including the extension of the warranty to ten years.
 The NHBRC's standards were upgraded in 1967, particularly in the provision of power outlets, kitchen design, and space heating; drawing on the recommendations of the Parker Morris Committee.
 By the end of 1970, 92% of new homes were built by NHBRC members.

 In 1973, the name changed to the National House Building Council (NHBC), and the organisation became completely independent from government and house builders.
 It was approved by the Department of Trade as an insurance company.